 She almost laughed.

 ‘Anything at all, Julianna.
 I’m sure we can come to an arrangement,’ his voice offered.
-‘I could even let you work for us, perhaps arrange something for your freedom,’ he sighed, ‘but then you keep saying you’re not a Rebel, so I guess it’s pointless even continuing on about finding your father.’
+‘I could even let you work for us, perhaps arrange something for your freedom,’ he sighed, ‘but then you keep saying you’re not a Rebel, so I guess it’s pointless even continuing on about finding your father and this Isis leader.’

 She closed their gap, touching her toes to the bottom of the barred wall between them, waiting for him to take another step closer.